Coast Guard, DHS.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
 Delaying the effective date of this rule would be impracticable and contrary to the public interest because the rule must be in effect by September 15, 2019, to mitigate the potential safety hazards associated with the swim event.

 III.
 Legal Authority and Need for Rule

 The Coast Guard is issuing this rule under authority in 46 U.S.C.
 70034 (previously 33 U.S.C.
 1231).
-Green Whales Inc. notified the Coast Guard that it will host the inaugural Jim Whelan Open Water Festival on July 14, 2019.
-The event will include a 400-meter swim with up to 50 participants and a 2-kilometer swim with up to 150 participants.
-The swim courses are on the waters of the New Jersey Intracoastal Waterway in Atlantic City, NJ.
-The Captain of the Port Delaware Bay (COTP) has determined that potential hazards associated with this swim event scheduled for July 14, 2019, will be a safety concern for participants and for vessels operating within the specified waters of the New Jersey Intracoastal Waterway.
+DelMoSports, LLC notified the Coast Guard that it will host the 4th Annual Ironman 70.3 Atlantic City Triathlon on September 15, 2019.
+The event will include a 1.2-mile swim with up to 2800 participants.
+The swim course is on the waters of the New Jersey Intracoastal Waterway in Atlantic City, NJ.
+The Captain of the Port Delaware Bay (COTP) has determined that potential hazards associated with this swim event scheduled for September 15, 2019, will be a safety concern for participants and for vessels operating within the specified waters of the New Jersey Intracoastal Waterway.
 The purpose of this rulemaking is to protect participants, spectators, and transiting vessels on certain waters of the New Jersey Intracoastal Waterway before, during, and after the scheduled event.